tranvietphuoc/ssg/README.md

 * In addition, you can add a comment plugin your self call [utterances](https://utteranc.es/?installation_id=19767855&setup_action=install).
 After that, go to
 `templates/post.html` and replace the script in `{% block script %}{% endblock %}` with your script.

+* You can put your information into `config.yml` file

 @LICENSE: [MIT](https://github.com/tvph/ssg/blob/master/LICENSE)